June 21st, 2012

 And Democrats have now had a new object lesson to incorporate into the tactics and strategy of their long and tenuous battle for their political lives -- particularly in light of the scandalous and morally corrupt and democracy killing Supreme Court Citizens United ruling.

 And the object lesson is this: if you have the cyclops who is trying to kill you flat on his back on the ground with his hands tied behind his back -- and you do not sharpen your stake and put it in his eye until he is dead -- do not be surprised if one day along your long and winding political you find yourself lying on your back with your hands tied behind your back -- and your Republican adversary literally "jumps" at the chance to push the stake into your eye and out the back of your head and into the ground -- politically speaking.

-By Frank Glenn • Posted in Republican Cyclops
+By Byronn Glenn • Posted in Republican Cyclops